AnanyaSri14/CODSOFT/README.md

 Balance Inquiry: Users can check their account balance.
 Cash Withdrawal: Users can withdraw cash from their account.
 Cash Deposit: Users can deposit cash into their respective accounts.

+This Java project implements a simple number guessing game where the computer randomly selects a number and the player tries to guess it.
+The game provides feedback to the player after each guess, indicating whether the guess is too high, too low, or correct.
+FEATURES INCLUDE :-
+Random number generation.
+User input handling.
+Conditional statements for game logic.
+Looping until correct guess.